 Active decompression technology enabling diesel engine improvements

-Bosch and Jacobs Vehicle Systems introduce a new technology that brings diesel engines to a new level of NVH, particularly on engine startup and shutdown.
+Jacobs Vehicle Systems showcases a new technology that brings diesel engines to a new level of NVH, particularly on engine startup and shutdown.
 With Active Decompression Technology (ADT), the familiar engine shaking upon shutdown is significantly reduced with a bolt-on, simple solution.
 Starting performance is improved by reducing the required starter current and dramatically increasing cranking speed.
 ADT can be an enabler for effective and comfortable stop-start functionality for applications that do not use it due to these challenges.
 Enabling stop-start for MD and HD applications can result in significant greenhouse gas emissions reduction and fuel economy improvement.

 Cumulative enabling effects of a driven turbocharger

 Thomas Waldron Executive vice president SuperTurbo Technologies Inc USA

 The SuperTurbo is a step forward from a traditional turbocharger, with a mechanical transmission that links the turbo shaft to the engine.
 This enables power transfer to and from the turbo shaft that is not possible with a normal turbocharger.
 During transient operation, the SuperTurbo operates in supercharging mode, powering the turbo shaft to quickly provide boost.
 During operation at higher engine power levels, the turbine of the SuperTurbo captures more energy from the exhaust than is needed to drive the compressor, and thus operates in turbo-compound mode.
 This extra turbine power is transferred directly to the engine crankshaft.

 Reducing combustion variation with the LHP Engine Control System